The @node Decorator

 mode='raw' | scripted (with raw_fn) | Escape hatch.
 Function receives (state, config) directly. |

-# Inferred as produce — prompt= triggers LLM mode@node(output=Claims, prompt='rw/decompose', model='reason')def decompose(topic: RawText) -> Claims: ...
+# Inferred as think — prompt= triggers LLM mode@node(outputs=Claims, prompt='rw/decompose', model='reason')def decompose(topic: RawText) -> Claims: ...

 Section titled “construct_from_module”After decorating your functions, call construct_from_module to assemble the DAG: